ernesto-sun/rotator-js/README.md

 ## To Do:

 * testing, testing
+* making possible the use of several rotators in one website
 * improving the touch-screen/mobile support
 * creating a jQuery-plugin, Drupal-module, a.s.o.
 * smoothing the left-right-movement